npgy/fly-example/README.md

 `fly deploy -c fly-pg.toml`

 Fly likes to give you 2 machines by default, this is overkill, let's scale it back to 1.
-`fly scale count 1 -c infra/fly-pg.toml`
+`fly scale count 1 -c fly-pg.toml`

 Postgres requires some sort of persistent data storage.
 We'll use fly.io volumes to do that, these will mount directly into your container.
-Create a volume: `fly volumes create pgdata -c infra/fly-pg.toml`
+Create a volume: `fly volumes create pgdata -c fly-pg.toml`

 Postgres will probably fail on first launch, that's because it still needs 1 required secret.
 At a bare minimum, Postgres requires a `POSTGRES_PASSWORD` environment variable which has your superuser password.
 Because this is sensitive, this needs to be created as a secret in fly.io.
-`fly secrets set POSTGRES_PASSWORD=verysecret -c infra/fly-pg.toml`
+`fly secrets set POSTGRES_PASSWORD=verysecret -c fly-pg.toml`

 ## Automating the deploy